 Moldova seeks to open accession talks by the end of this year.
-Ultimately, that is a decision for the EU and the member states.
-Our underlying assistance is helping Moldova implement the reforms that will benefit its EU accession.
-I think that is perhaps the single best thing we can do to help Moldova economy and trade is to complete these reforms.
+Ultimately, that's a decision for the EU and the member states.
+But our underlying assistance is helping Moldova implement the reforms that will benefit its EU accession.
+And I think that's perhaps the single best thing we can do to help Moldova economy and trade is to complete these reforms.

-Representative LAWLER: Appreciate it.
+LAWLER: Appreciate it.

 My time is expired.
-I will now recognize Chairman Wilson for 5 minutes.
+I will now recognize Chairman Wilson for five minutes.

-Chairman WILSON: Thank you, Mr. Chairman.
-Indeed, I am very happy to point out how smart Congressman Lawler is to marry over his head a Moldovan.
-We have shared family heritage in that regard.
+WILSON: Thank you, Mr. Chairman.
+And, indeed, I'm very happy to point out how smart Congressman Lawler is to marry over his head a Moldovan.
+And we have shared family heritage in that regard.
 As we are showing our appreciation for the people of Central and Eastern Europe, my oldest son was smart enough to marry a Polish American.
-Over and over again, we could say that we appreciate Central and Eastern Europe, but the American relationship is so strong and it is exciting too that we have just been joined by the Ambassador from Romania and members of the national assembly.
-The extraordinary relationship between the two great countries of Moldova and Romania so strong, and I always like to point out my hometown, the sister city of Columbia, South Carolina, is Cluj Napoca in Transylvania, Romania.
-There is contact, after contact, after contact.
+So over and over again, we could say that we appreciate Central and Eastern Europe, but the American relationship is so strong and it's exciting too that we've just been joined by the ambassador from Romania and members of the national assembly.
+And so the extraordinary relationship between the two great countries of Moldova and Romania so strong, and I always like to point out my hometown, the sister city of Columbia, South Carolina, is Cluj Napoca in Transylvania, Romania.
+And so there's contact, after contact, after contact.

 With that in mind, what is the situation?
 Aside from direct military action, what is the most likely avenues that Russia poses to the people of Moldova?
 How can the United States contribute to mitigating the risk and enhancing the security of the people of Moldova?

-Mr. BISCHOF: Thank you for that question.
+BISCHOF: Thank you for that question.
 It is nice to see our Romanian friends.
 I think Moldova may have no better friend than Romania.
-It has been a privilege to work with my counterparts inside the Romanian embassy since I have taken on this role.
+And it's been a privilege to work with my counterparts inside the Romanian embassy since I've taken on this role.

-To answer your question, I think that for years, as we have talked about, Russia has supported influence and destabilization campaigns in the region which involve weaponizing corruption to further its goals.
+To answer your question, I think that for years, as we've talked about, Russia has supported influence and destabilization campaigns in the region which involve weaponizing corruption to further its goals.
 Russia has pushed its narrative by supporting influence agents.
 It simultaneously takes advantage of corruption to advance its own interests.
-We have worked closely with Moldova to build the resilience, as I mentioned, and to counter longer-term efforts.
-We have designated seven leading members of a Russian intelligence-linked malign influence group.
-That is extremely important.
-We are, again, confident in the Moldovan Government's ability to manage the challenge.
+We've worked closely with Moldova to build the resilience, as I mentioned, and to counter longer-term efforts.

+We've designated seven leading members of a Russian intelligence-linked malign influence group.
+That's extremely important.
+And we're, again, confident in the Moldovan government's ability to manage the challenge.

-I would like to talk a little bit about energy security, however, because I think that is also important.
-We have supported Moldova's efforts to diversify away from Russian energy supplies.
-There has been significant progress.
-With-you know, with Congress assistance, we have set aside \$300 million in energy-related assistance, including money for budget support, development of high-priority electric power generation projects, and 85 million dollars to improve Moldova's capability to procure energy supplies from alternative sources.
-I think this weaning off of cheap Russian energy sources is also something extremely important the United States can continue to do to support Moldova and to separate from Russia.
+I'd like to talk a little bit about energy security, however, because I think that's also important.
+We've supported Moldova's efforts to diversify away from Russian energy supplies.
+And there has been significant progress.
+With - you know, with Congress' assistance, we've set aside \$300 million in energy-related assistance, including money for budget support, development of high-priority electric power generation projects, and 85 million (dollars) to improve Moldova's capability to procure energy supplies from alternative sources.
+So I think this weaning off of cheap Russian energy sources is also something extremely important the United States can continue to do to support Moldova and to separate from Russia.